 However, if tax is due, who has to pay that tax?
 You should be able to work out who has to pay how much tax because the tax is calculated in two separate columns.
 In case of doubt, you can always ask the taxman to tell you exactly how much tax each of you owes him.
 That makes it easier to settle accounts later with your ex.

 And the children?

-Children do not need to file an income tax return: their income, if they have any, is added to, and taxed with, their parents’ income.
-If it is bank interest or dividends, the tax has normally been deducted by the bank, but if it is income on an overseas account, it has to be declared by the parents.
+Children do not need to file an income tax return: if they have any income, it is added to, and taxed with, their parents’ income.
+If it is bank interest or dividends, the tax has normally been deducted by the bank, but if it is income on an overseas account, it has to be declared by the parents (see p.
+23).
 A separate tax return must be filed for the children who receive maintenance or if they had a student job as follows.

 - When do I need to file my Belgian income tax return?

 - Online or on paper?

 - Belgian income tax: There's nowhere to hide

 - Help!
 Where to get assistance with your tax return